Phosphate: Medical and biological research uses

 Phosphates are medicinal salts of phosphorus.
 Some phosphates, which help cure many urinary tract infections, are used to make urine more acidic.
 To avoid the development of calcium stones in the urinary tract, some phosphates are used.
 For patients who are unable to get enough phosphorus in their daily diet, phosphates are used as dietary supplements, usually because of certain disorders or diseases.
 Injectable phosphates can only be handled by qualified health care providers.

 Plant metabolism

 Plants take up phosphorus through several pathways: the arbuscular mycorrhizal pathway and the direct uptake pathway.

 Adverse health effects

 Hyperphosphatemia, or a high blood level of phosphates, is associated with elevated mortality in the general population.
-Hyperphosphatemia is generally caused by phosphate food additives, as phosphates that are naturally present in food are not completely absorbed by the gastrointestinal tract.
+The most common cause of hyperphosphatemia in people, dogs, and cats is kidney failure.
+In cases of hyperphosphatemia, limiting consumption of phosphate-rich foods, such as some meats and dairy items and foods with a high phosphate-to-protein ratio, such as soft drinks, fast food, processed foods, condiments, and other products containing phosphate-salt additives is advised.

 Phosphates induce vascular calcification, and a high concentration of phosphates in blood was found to be a predictor of cardiovascular events.

-Phosphates are commonly used as additives in industrially processed food and fast food.
-Fast food and ready-to-eat processed foods are the main contributors of the rising consumption of phosphate among the population.
-Phosphates additives are also commonly found in flavoured soft drinks as well as certain dairy products.